udecode/editor-protocol/README.md

 ## Getting Started

 You can find out the Protocol in the [docs folder](https://github.com/udecode/editor-protocol/tree/main/docs).
-Each Doc is composed of Specs, one Spec should be mappable to one Unit Test (_"when..., it should be..."_), not less, not more.
+Each Doc is composed of Specs, each Spec should be mappable to one Unit Test (_"when..., it should be..."_), not less, not more.
 Each Spec can start with a link to an issue to trace the discussion and development around it.

 The large docs will get split into smaller and decoupled docs over time.